part-cw/lambdanative/modules/ln_jscheme/README.md

 (NB: There is another thing going by the name Jscheme, which was extented by a community until 2006.
-This version grew beyond the features, complexity and size which make the Peter Norvigs version interesting as a strating point.)
+This version grew beyond the features, complexity and size which make the Peter Norvigs version interesting as a starting point.)

 Jscheme 1.4 however lacks a few features, notably the ability supply arguments to constructors.
 Therefore a derivative was required for LN.
 In accordance with the stated license for Jscheme it got a new name.

+Jörg F. Wittenberger (a.k.a.
+08/15 -- known als 0-8-15 on githug)
+initially added those features (C) 2019.

 ## Changes